Wigs and Makeup Technician Practicum

 What does the program offer?

-Practicums will benefit from a one-on-one training introduction to what the current wig and makeup industry requires as a profession.
-Experience will be gained through working on show-related projects and performances that may include opera, drama, and dance.
+You will receive an introduction to what the current wig and makeup industry requires as a profession.
+You will gain experience through working on show-related projects and performances such as opera, drama, and dance.

 Who should apply?

-Ideal applicants will enjoy working with their hands, and have patience and an eye for detail.
+Are you looking to develop your skills and capabilities, with an interest in specializing in wigs and makeup as a profession?
+We are seeking applicants who will enjoy working with their hands, and have patience and an eye for detail.
 Visual arts experience is an asset.